 The usual duration is until you start weight bearing.
 In most cases it is about 6-8 weeks, however it could be longer.
 Your treating doctor will guide you when to stop taking the medication.

-A sharps bin will be provided to enable you to safely dispose of needles.
-Please take any full sharps bins to your GP Surgery.
+A sharps bin will be provided to enable you to safely dispose of needles, if this type of treatment is administered.
+Please take any full sharp bins to your GP surgery.